indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Stasis is unstable.
-There is nothing agile about stasis.
+Chaos always seeps through.
 When a component falls into statis, I'll let it be, and it'll carry on doing what it does.
 Until it breaks, that is, and then development comes to a halt until it is fixed.

 With Chef, you can declare your server architecture, and cook it as many times as you like.
 It operates idempotently.
 If you recook your server often, then you will not fall into statis.